vpoluyaktov/IA_audiobook_creator/README.md

 ```

-The script will start the download process.
-It may take a while depending on the audiobook size and your connection bandwidth, so you have to be patient.
+The script will start a download process.
+It may take a while, depending on the audiobook size and your connection bandwidth, so be patient.
 I usually run the script under tmux (or screen) on a cloud Ubuntu host launched in AWS or GCP.
-It allows me to close my Macbook any time I want without the script interruption and re-connect to the cloud host when the process is complete.
+It allows me to close my Macbook any time without the script interruption and re-connect to the cloud host when the process is complete.
 ```
 Downloading item #5:    Murder By Experts - Single Episodes (15 files)